Common As Muck: Series One (1994)

+According to the Broadcasting Standards Council, the first episode was the second most complained about British television production of 1994, behind two violent adverts for Tango.
+16 people complained about the episode's use of strong language and sex.
+The complaints were not upheld by the council.

 Series Two (1997)

 The focus of the second series shifted away from the refuse disposal theme, with the opening episode showing the main characters being made redundant; subsequent episodes followed the lives of the characters, showing them experimenting with a number of different jobs including window cleaners, painters and decorators and in the case of Nev Smith coping with retirement after serving 45 years on the bins.
 A number of new characters were introduced into the second series including those played by veteran actors Frank Finlay, Paul Shane and June Whitfield and a minor role for James Nesbitt as a parish priest.
 The Complete Series 2 DVD was released on 24 November 2014.